Types of Autism Therapy: A Complete Guide for Parents

 What is ABA therapy and how does it help autism?

-ABA uses principles of learning to improve socially significant behaviors.
-It helps develop communication, social skills, self-care, academics, and play while reducing challenging behaviors.
-Modern ABA is individualized, play-based, and focuses on building skills.
+For autism, ABA helps develop communication, social skills, self-care, academics, and play while reducing challenging behaviors.
+Modern ABA is individualized, play-based, and focuses on building skills rather than eliminating autistic traits.

 What therapies are covered by insurance for autism?

 Most states mandate insurance coverage for autism therapies, particularly ABA therapy.
-Speech therapy and OT are often covered under general health benefits.
-Coverage varies—check your specific policy and state autism insurance mandate.
+Speech therapy and occupational therapy are often covered under general health benefits.

 How many hours of therapy does a child with autism need?

-Research suggests 25-40 hours per week of ABA for young children produces optimal outcomes, but recommendations are individualized based on age, severity, goals, and family circumstances.
-A BCBA will recommend hours based on individual assessment.
+Research suggests 25-40 hours per week of ABA therapy for young children produces optimal outcomes, but recommendations are individualized.
+Factors include age, severity of symptoms, specific goals, family circumstances, and other therapies involved.

 What is the difference between ABA and other autism therapies?

-ABA is a comprehensive approach to behavior and skill building, while other therapies target specific areas: speech therapy focuses on communication, OT on sensory and motor skills, and social skills groups on peer interaction.
-Most children benefit from multiple complementary therapies.
+ABA is a comprehensive approach to behavior and skill building, while other therapies target specific areas: speech therapy focuses on communication, occupational therapy on sensory and motor skills, and social skills groups on peer interaction.

 Start Your Child's Journey Today

 Buzz ABA provides comprehensive, evidence-based ABA therapy in Concord, Manchester, Nashua, and surrounding NH communities.
-Our neurodiversity-affirming approach helps children thrive.
+Explore our free parent resources and learn about early intervention benefits.

 Our ABA Therapy Services